Prayer: Spiritual Breathing

 Apart from me you can do nothing.

-One great way to build the habit of prayer is praying at the same time and place as someone who already prays each day.
+Next, set a goal and plan how to incorporate some time of daily prayer into your life.
+Start simple and choose something attainable that you can do each day.
+One great way to build the habit of prayer is to pray at the same time and place as someone who already prays each day.
 It will add instant accountability for sticking to your commitment.
 For the first few times, this person might even share how they pray so that you can continue to learn.

 Spiritual Breathing: We must take in “the deep breath of prayer” each day.
 The soul needs prayer like the body needs oxygen.

-Time for God by Fr.
-Jacques Philippe (General book on prayer)
+● Time for God by Fr.
+Jacques Philippe

-WRAP Yourself in Scripture by Karen L. Dwyer (WRAP)
+● WRAP Yourself in Scripture by Karen L. Dwyer

-Meditation and Contemplation by Timothy M. Gallagher, O.M.V.
-(Ignatian meditation)
+● Meditation and Contemplation by Timothy M. Gallagher, O.M.V.

 Part 1—Jesus’ Early Life